Abram S. Hewitt (fireboat)

-The Abram S. Hewitt was a coal-powered fireboat operated by the Fire Department of New York City from 1903 to 1958.
+The Abram S. Hewitt was a coal-powered fireboat operated by the New York City Fire Department from 1903 to 1958.

 She was the department's last coal-powered vessel and had a pumping capacity of 7,000 gallons per minute.

 She was launched on July 11, 1903, at the shipyards of the New York Shipbuilding Corporation in Camden, New Jersey.
 She was commissioned in October 1903, and was named after recently deceased former mayor Abram Hewitt.